Skip to Main Content

 is a design collaboration between husband and wife team,

-.
+and faculty member Courtney Starrett.
 They create unique wearable and sculptural objects inspired by nature and architecture on a micro-level, with a focus on transitions, connections, intersections and details.

 Starrett is originally from Kansas, while Gayk hails from upstate New York.
 Starrett joined the faculty at Winthrop University in 2006 and is currently associate professor of jewelry and metals.
 Gayk is currently instructor of digital design at York Technical College.
 They have been in numerous exhibitions; juried, invitational and solo.